 - a.
-A \$167.5 million settlement of a shareholder derivative litigation alleging breaches of fiduciary duties by an acquiring company's controlling shareholder and certain of the company's directors and officers in connection with negotiating a merger, describing it in a proxy statement, and approving a compensation package for the company CEO.
-Plaintiffs generally maintain that the transaction overvalued the target company.
-It is unclear at this time how much of the \$167.5 million settlement will be viewed as a Side A payment, as the matter is currently in coverage litigation. - b.
-A \$139 million payment in settlement of shareholder derivative litigation alleging the company's directors breached their fiduciary duties in approving the acquisition of another company through an unfair process and at an unfair, inflated price.
-The plaintiffs also alleged the directors did not implement controls that would have prevented the company's misuse of certain private electronic data, which in turn resulted in significant negative publicity and harm to the company. - c.
-A \$90 million payment in settlement of shareholder derivative litigation alleging the company's directors breached their fiduciary duties, purportedly resulting in the company incurring millions of dollars in damages paid to plaintiffs in sexual harassment cases.
+A \$139 million Side A payment in settlement of shareholder derivative litigation alleging the company's directors breached their fiduciary duties in approving the acquisition of another company through an unfair process and at an unfair, inflated price.
+The plaintiffs also alleged the directors did not implement controls that would have prevented the company's misuse of certain private electronic data, which in turn resulted in significant negative publicity and harm to the company. - b.
+A \$90 million Side A payment in settlement of shareholder derivative litigation alleging the company's directors breached their fiduciary duties, purportedly resulting in the company incurring millions of dollars in damages paid to plaintiffs in sexual harassment cases.